Professor of Communication Studies

 - Sectarianism in the Workplace -- esp. in Northern Ireland

-- Organizational Selves & Virtuous Identities in Non Profit Organizations
+- Identity Work (and Virtuous Selves) in Non Profit Organizations

 - Accounts, forgiveness, and influence processes

 - Dunn, D. (2014).
 Bearing witness: Seeing as a form of service.
 Liberal Education, 100(2), 36-41.